-ChickTech Programs for Students
+Past ChickTech Youth Programs

 35% of rural Americans have no access to broadband, compared to 3% in urban areas.

-The digital divide not only affects the ability of rural Americans to use technology–it also affects their ability to create it.
+This digital divide not only affects the ability of rural Americans to use technology–it also affects their ability to create it.

-We believe all girls deserve a chance to experience the excitement of creating a robot, website, or 3D printed item!
-ChickTech’s rural initiatives provide girls and teachers from across the country with national community support, resources and materials, and a network of partnerships to help girls excel in and out of the classroom on their path to a technology career.
+We believe students of marginalized genders—regardless of where they live—deserve a chance to experience the excitement of creating a robot, website, or 3D printed item!
+ChickTech’s rural initiatives provide students and teachers in rural locations like Central Oregon with national community support, resources and materials, and a network of partnerships to help students and adults excel in and out of the classroom on their path to a technology career.